andysmith2378/tictacfour/README.txt

 and the symbol 'x', telling it it plays as player-1, a bot might return the integer 8 to play to the bottom, leftmost cell and win.

+Since it looks easy for x to win, you can force one or both players to play random moves on certain turns by sending a sequence of turn numbers, which start at 0, to runner.py's play method.
+For example, to force a random move on the first turn change the last line of runner.py under "if __name__ == '__main__':" to

+play([0,])